Azure/azure-quickstart-templates/splunk-on-ubuntu/README.md

 This template deploys Splunk Enterprise on Azure as either **standalone** instance or a 5-node **cluster**.
 Each instance has eight (8) 1-TB data drives in RAID0 configuration.
 The template also provisions a storage account, a virtual network with subnets, public IP address, and all network interfaces & security groups required.

 Once the deployment is complete, Splunk Enterprise can be accessed using the configured DNS address.
-The DNS address will include the `domainName` and `location` entered as parameters in the format `{domainName}.{location}.cloudapp.azure.com`.
-If you created a deployment with `domainName` parameter set to "splunk" in the West US region, then Splunk Enterprise can be accessed at `https://splunk.westus.cloudapp.azure.com`.
+The DNS address will include the `domainNamePrefix` and `location` entered as parameters in the format `{domainNamePrefix}.{location}.cloudapp.azure.com`.
+If you created a deployment with `domainNamePrefix` parameter set to "splunk" in the West US region, then Splunk Enterprise can be accessed at `https://splunk.westus.cloudapp.azure.com`.

 NOTE:
 * This solution uses Splunk's default certificates to enable HTTPS which will create a browser warning.
 Please follow instructions in Splunk Docs to secure Splunk Web [with your own SSL certificates](http://docs.splunk.com/Documentation/Splunk/latest/Security/SecureSplunkWebusingasignedcertificate).